Sponsor Investigator Studies

 If the S-I has more than one site (making him/her a sponsor at an external site), a CRO or other monitoring alternatives may be required before IRB approval.

 For an overview of monitoring methods and more information, please go to this FDA guidance (PDF).
-OC is available to provide assistance with the development of a monitoring plan.
+IRB and RCRA teams are available to provide assistance with the development of a monitoring plan.

 When all S-I requirements are met, the study will be placed on a Full Board Meeting agenda for review.